mhammad22/MusicClassifier-KNN-FFNN-SVMusingHOG/README.md

 A report is also attached in which a detailed analysis of the models is provided alongwith the accuracies of each model and their configurations.

 # How to Run ?
 Download the MNIST Handwriting Recognition dataset.
 It's easily available on Kaggle.
 Donwload the train.py files for each model and change the dataset paths respectively.
-Run the model and it will provide you with training and test accuracies.
+Run the model and it will provide you with training and test the accuracies.